hfboyce/tableau_course/_sources/activities/activity4.md

 1\.
 Load in the desired data - [`players_dim.csv`](https://drive.google.com/file/d/1f21fkR1AHOeK61j0NK-rYwEIQFLtPZpn/view?usp=sharing) and/or [`players_stat.csv`](https://drive.google.com/file/d/1CTxWyJhfRzOwb_dWGDZj38SnUdqBDCA3/view?usp=sharing) in Tableau Desktop.

 2\.
 Split any columns up.
-(I recommend splitting the `Nationality` column by clicking on the drop-down menu and selecting split)
+(I recommend splitting the `Nationality` column by clicking on the drop-down menu and selecting split.)

 3\.
 Convert any columns into geographical or date data types.